Growing Your Conservative Membership

-- Fishing: Trout Unlimited has their own action team and FAQ on climate change., Bass Nation, ice fishing groups, (name your local fish - like the Michigan Steelhead & Salmon Fishermen's Association - a real group)
+- Fishing: Trout Unlimited has their own FAQ on climate change., Bass Nation, ice fishing groups, (name your local fish - like the Michigan Steelhead & Salmon Fishermen's Association - a real group)

 - Birds: Ducks Unlimited (climate statement), Audubon, Pheasants Forever, Quail Forever, county Waterfowl, American Woodcock Society, Ruffed Grouse Society, National Wild Turkey Federation, Waterfowl USA

 - Winter sports: Skiing (downhill, cross country), ice fishing, American Council of Snowmobile Associations: State Affiliates, biathlon events.

 - Local Chamber of Commerce, business leaders, regional sustainable business forums, American Sustainable Business Council local groups

 Local philanthropic & civic groups

 - Lions Clubs, Elks, Kiwanis Clubs, Civitan Clubs, Masonic Temple Fraternal Order of Masons

 - Historic preservation societies